ahmuhaisen/GoodReadsClone/README.md

 ## Some of the technologies, tools, and best practices used:

-🔹️ASP.NET 8.0 Web APIs
+- ASP.NET 8.0 Web APIs
-🔹️MS SQL Server
+- MS SQL Server
-🔹️EF Core
+- EF Core
-🔹️MediatR with CQRS
+- MediatR with CQRS
-🔹️Repository Pattern with Unit of Work
+- Repository Pattern with Unit of Work
-🔹️JWT for Authentication & Authorization
+- JWT for Authentication & Authorization
-🔹️User Management with Identity
+- User Management with Identity
-🔹️Clean Architecture
+- Clean Architecture
-🔹️SOLID Principles
+- SOLID Principles

 ---

 ## Key features:

-🔸️User Management, Authentication and Authorization: Secure user management and access control.
+- User Management, Authentication and Authorization: Secure user management and access control.
-🔸️Books Management: Comprehensive endpoints for adding, updating, and managing books.
+- Books Management: Comprehensive endpoints for adding, updating, and managing books.
-🔸️Author Followings: Readers can follow their favorite authors and get updates.
+- Author Followings: Readers can follow their favorite authors and get updates.
-🔸️Genres and Quotes: Explore various genres and discover memorable quotes.
+- Genres and Quotes: Explore various genres and discover memorable quotes.
-🔸️Reviews and Ratings: Users can review and rate books, sharing their insights with the community.
+- Reviews and Ratings: Users can review and rate books, sharing their insights with the community.
-🔸️Shelf Items Management: Organize books into different shelves for better categorization.
+- Shelf Items Management: Organize books into different shelves for better categorization.